44 Flying Fast – Supersonic & Hypersonic Flight

 (9) \begin{equation*} C_{d_{w}} = \frac{4}{\sqrt{M_{\infty}^2 - 1}} \bigg( \alpha^2 + k_t \left( \frac{t}{c} \right)^2 + k_c \beta^2 \bigg) \end{equation*}

-Nevertheless, regardless of the shape, one of the most interesting and important characteristics of an airfoil in supersonic flow is that its wave drag is proportional to the square of its thickness-to-chord ratio and also to the square of its camber.
-Therefore, it becomes clear why the airfoils used on the wings of supersonic airplanes must be very thin and mindly cambered compared to those used on subsonic airplanes.
+Nevertheless, regardless of the shape, one of the most interesting and important characteristics of an airfoil operating in supersonic flow is that its wave drag is proportional to the square of its thickness-to-chord ratio and the square of its camber.
+Therefore, it becomes clear why the airfoils used on the wings of supersonic airplanes must be very thin and mildly cambered compared to those used on subsonic airplanes.

-At what angle of attack is the maximum lift-to-drag ratio obtained for a diamond-wedge supersonic airfoil that has a wedge half angle \epsilon?
+At what angle of attack is the maximum lift-to-drag ratio obtained for a diamond-wedge supersonic airfoil with a wedge half angle \epsilon?

 The lift coefficient for a diamond-wedge airfoil is given by